killy971/hpc-coveralls/README.md

 Please also note that there is an [open issue](https://github.com/lemurheavy/coveralls-public/issues/216) on coveralls issue tracker in order to improve this (add support for partial line coverage).

+#### --dont-send

+The `--dont-send` option prevents hpc-coveralls from sending the coverage report to coveralls.io.
+This option can be used together with `--display-report` for testing purpose.<br/>
+For example, you can try various combinations of the other options and confirm the difference in the resulting report outputs.

 # Contributing

 hpc-coveralls is still under development and any contributions are welcome!